OryxProject/oryx/src/site/markdown/docs/performance.md

 What is likely of interest is performance of CPU-intensive app tier implementations provided in the project, rather than the framework itself.

-## Alternating Least Squares Recommendation
+## Benchmark: Alternating Least Squares Recommendation

 Since most operations in the ALS app Serving Layer are performed on a huge matrix in memory in real-time, this app is the most challenging to scale.
 General rules of thumb: